lalande21185/code-coverage-pipe/README.md

 See `pipe.sh`

-1. Runs your tests with a coverage report
+1. Runs your tests with a coverage report.
-2. Extracts the coverage figure from the report
+2. Extracts the coverage figure from the report.
-3. Sends the coverage figure for the branch to the Bitbucket app
+3. Sends the coverage figure for the branch to the Bitbucket app.

 ## Pipe public build